genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/available-images-reference.md

 }
 ```

-For the full how-to, see [csv-to-tsv/how-to-transform-csv-to-tsv.md](csv-to-tsv/how-to-transform-csv-to-tsv.md).
+For the end-to-end job workflow (create a configuration, submit a dry run, monitor, and review logs), see [How to run a transformation](how-to-run-a-transformation.md).

 ---